ir-engine/ir-engine/packages/engine/src/game/templates/Golf/readme.md

 setStorage
-This method is used to set values just like getMutableComponent() but need to ...
+This method is used to set values just like getComponent() but need to ...

   setStorage(entity, { name: 'GameScore' }, { score: { hits: 0, goal: 0 }});